 5- Discover, discover, discover!

-In short, going abroad with your tribe has its share of fears, efforts and pitfalls, but dear parents, believe me, if you have the opportunity to experience this wonderful adventure, the “game” is worth the candle. 🙂
+In short, going abroad with your tribe has its share of fears, efforts and pitfalls, but dear parents, believe me, if you have the opportunity to live this beautiful adventure, the “game” is worth the candle. 🙂